Many additional resources are provided by UW-Madison Cores. See the Directory of Resources for Researchers for an up-to-date, navigable compilation.

 A full library of self-study software tutorials available anytime, anywhere.
 Available to UW-Madison Faculty, Staff, and Students at no cost.

 Designed to gather, distribute, and preserve digital materials related to the University of Wisconsin’s research and instructional mission.
-Content, which is deposited directly by UW faculty and staff, may include research papers and reports, pre-prints and post-prints, datasets and other primary research materials, learning objects, theses, student projects, conference papers and presentations, and other born-digital or digitized research and instructional materials.
+Content, which is deposited directly by UW faculty and staff, may include research papers and reports, pre-prints and post-prints, conference papers and presentations, and more.

 Is a portal that provides access to information resources that are tailored to each individual’s specific role on campus.
 The portal can be customized to suit one’s individual needs.
 A UW-Madison NetID is required to access the portal, but Guest NetIDs can also be obtained.